The More You Ignore Me, the Closer I Get

-"The More You Ignore Me, the Closer I Get" is a song by English singer-songwriter Morrissey, co-written by Boz Boorer released as a single on 28 February 1994.
+"The More You Ignore Me, the Closer I Get" is a song by English singer-songwriter Morrissey, co-written by Boz Boorer released as a single on 28 February 1994, by Parlophone.
 It was taken from the then-unreleased Vauxhall and I album and was the first Morrissey single to be produced by Steve Lillywhite.
 The extra B-side "I'd Love To" features Kirsty MacColl on backing vocals.

-Reaching number eight on the UK Singles Chart, the single became Morrissey's first top-ten hit since "Interesting Drug" in 1989.
-It is also Morrissey's only charting single on the US Billboard Hot 100, reaching number 46, and it became his second and most recent Modern Rock Tracks number-one hit.
+Reaching number eight on the UK Singles Chart, the single became Morrissey's first top-10 hit since "Interesting Drug" in 1989.
+It is also Morrissey's only charting single on the US Billboard Hot 100, reaching number 46, and it became his second Modern Rock Tracks number-one hit.
 The song also reached the top 50 in Canada, France and Ireland.
-It was most successful in Iceland, where it reached number two for three weeks.
+It charted the highest in Iceland, where it reached number two for three weeks.

 Versions

 The US and UK single releases each contained slightly different mixes of the track.
-Both mixes use the same take of the song, but the US version featuring less guitars, is three seconds shorter and includes additional synthesized sound effects (a percussive, glassy sound) throughout the song.
+Both mixes use the same take of the song, but the US version, featuring less guitar, is three seconds shorter and includes additional synthesized sound effects (a percussive, glassy sound) throughout the song.
 The same synth effects are barely audible in the UK mix and in sections are completely absent.
 The US version of "I'd Love To" later appeared on the 1998 US compilation My Early Burglary Years.
 The UK version was included on the track listing on the 1997 CD reissue of Viva Hate, despite not being a contemporaneous recording from those sessions.